noahflood1/palindrome/README.md

 I decided to turn it into an educational resource of sorts, since I quite like this coding problem.

-I'm sure this has been done a million times before and in much better, more elegant ways, but I think there is value it nonetheless.
+I'm sure this has been done a million times before and in much better, more elegant ways, but I think there is still value in it nonetheless.

 # Hello, code learner!